What is the course about?

 - State some reasons why a person would not be able to receive a reflexology treatment

-- Safely give a basic foot massage to another person
+- Safely give basic foot reflexology to another person

 - Treat yourself with some basic hand reflexology points for stress relief.